 24. Asking for help

 I thought this was worth including because sometimes admitting you need help and asking for help and following through on that help are not the same thing.

 A lot of people have trouble asking for help.

-Asking for help and following through to get it, is that next big step of bravery.
+Asking for help and following through to get it, is the next big step of bravery.
 Ask for help when you need it.